drumsoft/pp-cue2ddp/README.md

  * Seconds    (seconds may be int or float)

 ## miscellaneous
- * Commands after TRACK will be reordered nice.
+ * Commands after TRACK will be reordered correctly.
 So, you can write PREGAP after INDEX.
- * PREGAP will be inserted before INDEX 00.
+ * PREGAP is inserted before INDEX 00.
 So, 2 pregaps set by 'PREGAP' and 'from INDEX 00 to 01' are summed.
- * If both INDEX 00 and INDEX 01 are omitted, both are set to start of FILE.